wasm-forge/ic-rusqlite/README.md

 It is assumed that you have [rust](https://doc.rust-lang.org/book/ch01-01-installation.html), [dfx](https://internetcomputer.org/docs/current/developer-docs/setup/install/).

-You will need to install the wasi target for Rust:
+The WASI preview1 target for Rust will be used:
 ```bash
 rustup target add wasm32-wasip1
 ```

-You also need the Wasm-oriented [clang](https://github.com/WebAssembly/wasi-sdk/releases/) installation.
+You need the Wasm-oriented [clang](https://github.com/WebAssembly/wasi-sdk/releases/) installation.
 Once installed the `clang` compiler should be available from the path `/opt/wasi-sdk/bin/`.

 If your WASI installation is in a different folder, assign it to environment variable `WASI_SDK`: